eon01/awesome-chatgpt/README.md

 - [chatgpt-advanced](https://github.com/qunash/chatgpt-advanced): A browser extension that augments your ChatGPT prompts with web results.
 - [tweetGPT](https://github.com/yaroslav-n/tweetGPT): TweetGPT is a chrome extension that generates tweets and replies using chatGPT
 - [YouTube_Summary_with_ChatGPT](https://github.com/kazuki-sf/YouTube_Summary_with_ChatGPT): YouTube Summary with ChatGPT is a simple Chrome Extension (manifest v3) that allows you to get both YouTube video transcripts and summary of the video with OpenAI's ChatGPT AI technology.
+- [ChatGPT for Google](https://github.com/wong2/chatgpt-google-extension): A browser extension that enhance search engines with ChatGPT

 ### Firefox